Updated November 25, 2025; Feb 3/26

 (

 I fill this in using one of five possible “endings”.
-If I’m not sure which one to choose, I can guess.
+If I don’t know which one to choose, I can guess.

 Endings

-1) “the end of what I was just doing, (which was): imagining my action image” (of my true response/decision);
+1) “the end of what I was just doing, (which was): imagining my action image if I see all the parts of it, or previewing my action image if I see a quick glimpse before I work out the parts”.

-2) “the end of what I was just doing (which was): trying and failing to match my action to my action image – for example “my failing to look at an object I was reaching for”;
+2) “the end of what I was just doing (which was): trying and failing to match my action to my action image“.

-3) “the end of what I was just doing (which was): feeling my happiness about my success (at externalizing my true response, in other words, at matching my action to my action image)”
+3) “the end of what I was just doing (which was): feeling my happiness/satisfaction about my success (at forming and externalizing my true response, in other words, “at matching my action to my action image)”

-Or “feeling happy about what just came into my mind without me trying”.
-This happiness is more passive than me matching my true response.
-It’s just experiencing, that is, enjoying, receiving/observing-not-solving, not editing, not perfecting, not putting my mark on, what the environment gives me that fits me and therefore triggers pleasure.
+Or “feeling happy/satisfied/content about what just came into my mind without me trying”.
+(This happiness is more passive than me matching my true response.
+It’s just experiencing, that is, enjoying, receiving, observing-not-solving, not editing, not perfecting, not putting my mark on, what the environment or my mind gives me that fits me and therefore triggers pleasure.)

-A frequent example is something beautiful coming into my view.
-For this the wording is “the end of what I was just doing: enjoying seeing beauty.”
+Example 1: something beautiful coming into my view.
+For this the wording is “the end of what I was just doing: enjoying seeing beauty, or feeling lucky (seeing beauty)”.

-4) “the end of what I was just doing(which was): experiencing or observing a problem I can’t solve now or have no business solving even if I could, or both.
+4) “the end of what I was just doing (which was): experiencing or observing a problem (or something that is different from what fits me), that I can’t solve now or have no business solving even if I could, or both.”

-(Examples from an endless list:)
+(Four Examples from an endless list:)

-a) observing your lazy consideration” (about what you know I need you to consider).
-(For example your anger at me for being independent of you.)
+a) observing your lazy consideration (about what you know I need you to consider).
+(Example: your anger at me for being independent of you.)

-b) experiencing bad luck”, such as an accident or an unlucky coincidence.: This ending is similar to 2) above in that the end is a failure.
+d) experiencing a coincidence that doesn’t fit me (bad luck, such as an accident, or anything I have no interest in, like most distractions.
+This ending is similar to 2) above in that the end is a failure.
 But the difference is that it’s a failure of the environment to go my way, while 2) is my failure to make myself go my way.

 5) “the end of what I was just doing (which was): being in a blank, (a state of no thought or feeling).”

-A blank occurs when: a) I don’t know what to think in a situation in which I need to find an answer.
-This could be be before I’ve tried to figure it out when I have no idea, or after I’ve run out of ideas.
+a) I don’t know or can’t remember what to think when I need to find an answer.
+This could be before I’ve tried to figure it out or after I’ve run out of ideas.
 Example: a math equation.

 )